rails/rails/guides/source/action_controller_overview.md

 whitelisting problems.
 However you can easily mix the API with your own code to adapt to your situation.

-Imagine a situation where you want to whitelist an attribute containing a hash with any keys.
+Imagine a scenario where you want to whitelist an attribute containing a hash with any keys.
 Using strong parameters you can't allow a hash with any keys but you can use a simple assignment to get the job done: